The Loadmill's API testing module allows users to easily create automated API tests taken from real user sessions.

 There are two ways to do that:

-Recording an API test by using our Chrome recorder extension and running it in Loadmill.
+Recording an API test by using our API Test recorder and running it in Loadmill.

 Creating and running an API test from scratch in Loadmill.